vectordotdev/vector/scripts/generate/README.md

 # Generate

 The `make generate` command auto-generates files across the Vector repository (mostly documentation).
-This folders contains all of the innerworkings of that command.
+This folder contains all of the inner-workings of that command.

 ## Metadata

-To start, you shuold be familiar with the Vector [`/.meta`](/.meta) directory.
+To start, you should be familiar with the Vector [`/.meta`](/.meta) directory.
-This directory contains various metadata about the Vector project as a whole, mostly configuration details but also link definitions and m0ore.
+This directory contains various metadata about the Vector project as a whole, mostly configuration details but also link definitions and more.
 This file is loaded via the [`metadata.rb`](metadata.rb) file and represented as an object.

 ## Templates